tanmayi-dev/fcc-data-visualization/Notes.md

 - The height of the SVG area is 100.
 If you have a data point of 0 in the set, you would want the bar to start at the bottom of the SVG area (not the top).
 To do this, the `y` coordinate needs a value of 100.
 If the data point value were 1, you would start with a `y` coordinate of 100 to set the bar at the bottom.
 Then you need to account for the height of the bar of 1, so the final `y` coordinate would be 99.

 - The `y` coordinate that is `y = heightOfSVG - heightOfBar` would place the bars right-side-up.

+### Change Color of SVG elements

+- In SVG, a `rect` shape is colored with the `fill` attribute.
+It supports hex codes, color names, and rgb values, as well as more complex options like gradients and transparency.